OIT Web HostingOIT Web Hosting wrusk3 Mon, 02/16/2015 - 09:30

 Important: Only the Web Hosting site owner (and OIT) can add or remove Web Hosting site administrators, and only OIT can change a Web Hosting site's owner.

-To allow or disallow another person access your OIT Web Hosting site's Plesk control panel, an owner of the site can do the following:
+To grant or revoke access for another person to access your OIT Web Hosting site's Plesk control panel, an owner of the site should do the following:

-- Select the 'Edit' tab to modify the hosting site configuration.
+- On the next page, select the Edit tab to modify the web hosting site's configuration.

 - Update the entries in the Administrator's Primary GT Account section, noting the following: